 PH foreign debt steady in Q1 as pandemic caps overseas borrowings

-MANILA, Philippines – The outbreak of the coronavirus pandemic helped cap foreign borrowings by public and private entities in the first quarter, resulting in only a small uptick of the country’s total external debt on an annual basis and a slight decline from the previous quarter’s levels.
+The outbreak of the coronavirus pandemic helped cap foreign borrowings by public and private entities in the first quarter, resulting in only a small increase in the country’s total external debt on an annual basis and a slight decline from the previous quarter’s levels.

-In a statement, the Bangko Sentral ng Pilipinas said that the Philippines’ outstanding external debt stood at $81.4 billion as of end-March 2020.
-Year-on-year, the country’s debt stock rose by $990 million but was down by $2.2 billion or 2.6 percent from the $83.6 billion level as of end-December 2019.
+In a statement, the Bangko Sentral ng Pilipinas said the Philippines’ outstanding external debt stood at $81.4 billion as of end-March 2020.
+Year-on-year, the country’s debt stock rose by $990 million, but was down by $2.2 billion or 2.6 percent from the $83.6 billion level as of end-December 2019.

 “The decline in the debt level during the first quarter was due to net repayments of $4 billion largely attributed to the settlement of short-term maturing obligations by the private sector,” the central bank said.

-This was offset by the $1.1-billion increase in foreign investments in Philippine debt papers issued offshore, which the regulator said “demonstrated investors’ confidence in the country’s creditworthiness.”
+This was offset by the $1.1-billion increase in foreign investments in Philippine debt paper issued offshore, which the regulator said “demonstrated investors’ confidence in the country’s creditworthiness.”